 The company was founded in 2008 by Dustin Moskovitz who was one of the founders of Facebook and Justin Rosenstein who was an early employee at Google.

 So we now know when the software was founded and how fast its business is growing.
 Now let’s see how does the software work and what are the benefits associated with the software.

-When you use the software, all of the business units or other different entities of the company are separated into various teams.
+When you use the asana project management software, all of the business units or other different entities of the company are separated into various teams.
 All of the projects associated with the organizations are located inside the team’s module and all of the tasks being worked on get allocated to their respective projects.